 Staying motivated while undertaking a career change is no small feat.
 At first, you might feel so overwhelmed by your 5-mile long to-do list that you’re tempted to throw the towel in before you've even begun.
 The solution?
 Create specific, achievable, and realistic goals with set deadlines.

 Start by outlining your larger goals.
 What path do you intend to take?
 If you're opting for a UX design bootcamp, when do you want to graduate?
 How many hours can you realistically set aside to study UX design?
 When do you intend to start applying for roles?
 Perhaps you might want to have a complete portfolio in six months and be a fully-fledged UX designer in ten months.
 How will you achieve this?

 Once you've established your larger goals, break them down into smaller, more manageable action points with set deadlines.
 Maybe each week you want to read three articles on UX design, attend one meetup, or schedule a call with at least one industry professional.
 These will depend largely on your specific needs, but it's vital that these smaller to-dos are taken seriously.
 By completing these smaller time-bound tasks, you're keeping track of your progress without losing sight of the bigger picture.
 Remember, you're in charge of your progress!

-So there we have it: the essential steps to prepare for a career change into UX design.
-The prospect of a career change can often feel like parachuting off a cliff plunging yourself into the unknown with no safety net.
-But the fulfillment you’ll get from finally being in a career that challenges and engages you makes the journey getting there more than worth it.
+So there we have it: five steps to prepare for a career change into UX design.
+The prospect of a career change can often feel like parachuting off a cliff; plunging yourself into the unknown with no safety net.
+But the fulfillment you'll get from finally being in a career that challenges and engages you makes the journey getting there more than worth it.
 The most important thing to remember is that you get out of this journey what you put into it.
-As long as you remain motivated, disciplined, and willing to learn as much as possible, there’s no reason why you won’t flourish into a successful UX designer.
+As long as you remain motivated, disciplined, and willing to learn as much as possible, there's no reason why you won't flourish into a successful UX designer.
 Keep an open mind, and everything will fall into place.